-Williams and Dreher (1992), wages is the key factor influence in the employee attraction and retention, and play important role in the recruitment process.
-Highhouse et al, (1999) recommend that only pay is not sufficient to retain the employees.
-He argues that low pay package will drive workers out the organization but it is not necessary that high pay package bring and keep the workers in the organization.
-Ultimately, the workers stay in the organization due to others factors i.e. work environment, co-workers behavior and supervisor support etc. which compel the employee to retain in the organization.
+Williams and Dreher (1992); wage is the key factor influence the employee's attraction and retention, and play important role in the recruitment process.
+Highhouse et al, (1999) recommended that only pay is not sufficient to retain the employees.
+He argues that low pay package would drive workers out the organization but it is not necessary that high pay package bring and keep the workers in the organization.
+Ultimately, the workers stay in the organization due to others factors as well i.e. work environment, co-workers behavior and supervisor support etc. which compels the employee to retain in the organization.